 Inventions Timeline: Important inventions presented in chronological order, along with the names of the inventors.

 This bibliography offers a wide variety of helpful books to get you started.
 This is by no means an exhaustive list but merely offers suggestions to get you thinking about the variety of timeline books available.
-Many of these books are available at your local library, favorite bookseller, or online at Amazon.com.
+Many of these books are available at your local library, favorite book store, or online at Amazon.com.

 Blackman, Cally.
 100 Years of Fashion.
 Laurence King Publishing, 2012.
 ISBN 1856697983.